The Health Insurance Exchanges Explained: A Complete Unbiased Guide to the ObamaCare Health Insurance Marketplace.

 There are a number of different tiers of plans available on your health insurance exchange.
 These are known as “metal plans“, due to their names being based off of metals.
 As a rule of thumb, the more valuable the metal the better the plan.

-Plans range from bare bones “bronze” plans which cover 60% of pocket medical costs, to “platinum” plans which have greater coverage but come with higher premiums.
+Plans range from bare bones “bronze” plans which cover 60% of pocket medical costs on average, to “platinum” plans which have greater coverage but come with higher premiums.
 In general higher premiums mean lower out-of-pocket costs and a wider insurer network of doctors and hospitals.
 The plans are as listed below:

 NOTE: All cost sharing is of out of pocket costs.
 Please see ObamaCare health benefits for services that are covered at no out of pocket charge on all plans.